What is GBA+

 While many advances have been made, significant equality gaps remain.
 Today, even women in Canada who work full-time earn on average only 87 cents to every dollar earned by men (Statistics Canada, 2017).
 Women are also more often the victims of domestic and sexual violence.
 They also continue to be under-represented in leadership and executive positions, occupying just 23% of board positions in Canada’s top 500 corporations (Canadian Board Diversity Council 2017 Report Card).
 The gap is even larger for women with particular intersecting identify factors, such as transwomen and women with a disability.

-Gender equality benefits everyone in a society, and GBA+ can improve the situations of women, men and non-binary people.
+Gender equality benefits everyone in a society, and GBA+ can improve the situations of women, men and gender diverse people.
 For example, in the same way that women were left out of heart disease research because it was seen as a “man’s disease,” men have historically been overlooked in osteoporosis research.
 While osteoporosis is often considered a disease of post-menopausal women, men actually account for nearly a third of osteoporosis-related hip fractures.
+Limited data for gender diverse individuals is an indicator that the impacts on gender diverse people have not always been sufficiently considered in different initiatives.

 GBA+ is not advocacy.
 It is an analytical process designed to help us ask questions, challenge assumptions and identify potential impacts, taking into account the diversity of Canadians.

 Your department’s mandate could also impact your entry point for GBA+.
-You might begin with ethnicity, or with (dis)ability.
-Regardless of entry point, however, every human cell has a sex and every person is gendered, and sex and gender must not be neglected in your analysis.
+You might begin with ethnicity, or with disability.
+However, regardless of the entry point, every human cell has a sex and every person is gendered, and sex and gender must not be neglected in your analysis.

 3. Myth: GBA+ only applies to the “social” sectors.